ox-vgg/wise/scripts/cinephile/README.md

 We tested everything on a server running Ubuntu Linux.
 While everything should work as is on other platforms, we haven't explicitly tested them ourselves.
 We recommend running the script on a Linux server to reproduce the results.

-## Computing and Storage Requirements
+## Computing and Storage Estimates
 The computing time reported in this document are based on the following hardware and software configurations.

  * OS: Ubuntu 22.04.5 LTS